 Matthew Cole has covered national security since 2005 for U.S. television networks and print outlets.
 He has reported extensively on the CIA’s post-9/11 transformation, including identifying and locating a secret CIA prison in Lithuania used to interrogate Al Qaeda detainees.
 Since 2005, Cole has traveled extensively in Afghanistan and Pakistan to cover conflict and investigate U.S. intelligence operations.

-For the past six years, Cole has worked as an investigative producer for ABC and NBC News.
+For six years, Cole worked as an investigative producer for ABC and NBC News.
 At each network, Cole broke several stories of global significance.
-Among the subjects he has reported on are Blackwater’s covert work with the CIA and JSOC; the Raymond Davis affair in Pakistan; the death of Osama bin Laden; missing Libyan surface-to-air missiles after the fall of Qadaffi; classified CIA documents related to its drone program; and a SEAL Team 6 raid in Somalia.
+Among the subjects he has reported on are Blackwater’s covert work with the CIA and the Joint Special Operations Command; the Raymond Davis affair in Pakistan; the death of Osama bin Laden; missing Libyan surface-to-air missiles after the fall of Muammar Gaddafi; classified CIA documents related to its drone program; and a SEAL Team 6 raid in Somalia.

-For NBC News, Cole worked closely with Glenn Greenwald to report stories based on documents leaked by Edward Snowden, and secured the first and only American television interview of Snowden.
+For NBC News, Cole worked closely with Glenn Greenwald to report stories based on documents leaked by Edward Snowden, and secured the only American television interview with Snowden.

 How the Navy SEALs Failed America — and How They Can Change

 In “Code Over Country,” Matthew Cole argues that Americans who celebrate the SEALs must also understand the cost of their service.

 Making a KillingUAE Adviser Illegally Funneled Foreign Cash Into Hillary Clinton’s 2016 Campaign

 George Nader also cultivated key Trump advisers on behalf of his Gulf clients, prosecutors say.

 FBI Investigation of Failed Mercenary Plot Delves Into Role of Erik Prince